 Pack this bag with the things you’ll need for your stay in the hospital after your baby is born.
 It also includes things you’ll need for the trip home.

 Pack some soft maternity clothes to wear home when you leave the hospital.
-Loose, comfortable clothes are your best option.
+Remember, you just gave birth.
+So loose, comfortable clothes are your best option.

 Pack the toiletries you use every day so you have what you need during your hospital stay.
 Be sure to include items like your toothbrush, toothpaste, shampoo, soap, deodorant, hairbrush, and moisturizing skin lotion.